AdeboyeML/Text_Analytics_Spacy_Plotly/README.md

 This is because the plotly graphs cannot be viewed in github.

-**The aim of this text analytics project is to analyse a storybook or novel through extracting out the characters, their dialogue, words/verbs used them and also to check the locations and time occurences mentioned in the novel.**
+**The aim of this text analytics project is to analyse a storybook or novel through extracting out the characters, their dialogue, words/verbs used by them and also to check the locations and time occurences mentioned in the novel.**

 ### Objectives: